Maia-Everett/lintian.eu/_posts/2023-12-10-warcraft-retrospective-5.md

 * [Kul Tiras](https://warcraft.wiki.gg/wiki/Kul_Tiras_(kingdom)).
 Green, led by Lord Admiral Daelin Proudmoore.
 Their defining trait is their navy, both merchant ships and warships.
 * [Gilneas](https://warcraft.wiki.gg/wiki/Gilneas_(kingdom)).
 Black, led by Genn Greymane.[^greymane] Their defining trait is not joining the Alliance.
 * [Dalaran](https://warcraft.wiki.gg/wiki/Dalaran_(kingdom)).
 Violet, led by the Kirin Tor (no named characters).
 Their defining trait is magic power and knowledge.
 * [Alterac](https://warcraft.wiki.gg/wiki/Alterac_(kingdom)).
 Orange, led by Lord Perenolde.
-As the weakest of the human kingdom, their defining trait is fear of being steamrolled by the Horde.
+As the weakest of the human kingdoms, their defining trait is fear of being steamrolled by the Horde.

 And lifted straight from D&D, you get your typical forest-dwelling elves, subterranean dwarves, and steampunk inventor gnomes.
 None of them have any named characters.